loribonna/PatriotsRTES/README.md

 - `space`: generate an attacker missile if the current number is not over limit.
 - `esc`: end the program.

+## Low performance environments

+In order to utilize the software under low performance environments it was introduced the `TIME_SCALE` MACRO (with default 1.5).
+This parameter is used to scale the deltatime (to calculate movements) in order to use higher periods for missiles.
+If this time dilation factor is set larger, the missiles will take more time to perform a movement with respect to the space.

+To make the changes to the time scaling factor effective is necessary to rebuild the program, with the commands presented in the following section.

 ## Build and run PATRIOTS

 Use `make run` to check if display mode is available, compile and run the